tainstr/misura.client/misura/client/doc/instruments.rst

 .. include:: substitutions.txt

-Measurement Functions
+Measurement Apps
 ======================================

+|m| software can run different measurement functions, depending on its version and on your hardware capabilities.
+Each measurement is controlled by a specific **App** which allows the user to access relevant configuration options, frame the samples on cameras, start/stop the test and follow the analysis real-time.

 Use this index to navigate to the desired measurement function.

-Availability of measurement functions depends on your hardware and software version.
+.. hint:: Availability of measurement functions depends on your hardware and software version.

-Contents:

 .. toctree::
 	:maxdepth: 2